Estimate airline passengers using OpenNN

 As in previous cases, we start by building the testing analysis object

-and perform the testing.
+and performing the testing.
 In our case, we use linear regression:

 For more information about the testing analysis methods, see the TestingAnalysis class.